ryan-gwo/ryan-gwo.github.io/_pages/en-us/resources.md

   <div class="row">
     <div class="col-md-12">
-      <p>Here you can find various downloadable files and resources related to my work and research.</p>
+      <p>Here you can find various downloadable files and resources related to my work and research.
+Note that the languages for the materials may depend on the language of the website.</p>
     </div>
   </div>